Tasty (band)

 Tasty (테이스티), stylized as TASTY, was a K-pop duo formed by Woollim Entertainment in 2012.
 The group was composed of identical twins Daeryong and Soryong.
 They made their debut in August 2012 with the single album Spectrum.
-In 2015, they terminated their contract with Woollim Entertainment and went back to China.Since then, they changed the group name to Hanch兄弟(Hanchtwins).
+In 2015, they terminated their contract with Woollim Entertainment and went back to China.
+Since then, they changed the group name to Hanch兄弟(Hanchtwins).

 History

 Twins Jung So-ryong (Hangul: 정소룡; Chinese: 郑小龙 Zheng Xiao Long) and Dae-ryong (Hangul: 정대룡; Chinese: 郑大龙 Zheng Da Long) were born in Jilin, China, on February 25, 1988.

 2006–11: Training under JYP Entertainment

-Prior to their debut under Woollim Entertainment, the duo were trainees under another South Korean agency, JYP Entertainment from 2006–2011.
+Prior to their debut under Woollim Entertainment, the duo were trainees under another South Korean agency, JYP Entertainment from 2006 to 2011.
 During this time, they spent time in the U.S., where they trained with choreographers that had worked with Beyoncé and Ne-Yo.
 They also appeared as backup dancers for the singer and founder of JYP Entertainment, Park Jin-young.

 The duo made the decision to leave the agency after five years in training, citing in an interview with Newsen the difficulty of seeing other trainees debut before them.